 Ask if there is a list of alumni or current students who can be contacted with questions or for networking.
 Are the specific needs of LGBTQ+ students of color considered?
 If Greek life is common, are LGBTQ+ students welcome and supported?
 Visit the LGBTQ+ center and ask about residential life.
 Are there particular bullying and harassment policies for LGBTQ+ students?

-- Get The Facts.
-Are there LGBT studies or course offerings?
+- Get the facts.
+Are there LGBTQ+ programs or course offerings, such as the ones at CUNY?
 If this information is readily available then it speaks to affirmation.
 The college newspaper can be an excellent resource for seeing how issues of all kinds are discussed on campus.
 Does the LGBTQ+ community get covered positively?
-When concerns are highlighted, is the administration and student body responsive?
+When concerns are highlighted, are the administration and student body responsive?

-- Assess Counseling.
-In the past year there have been significant increases in depression and anxiety for college students, and campus counseling offices are overloaded with demand.
+- Assess counseling.
+In the past few years there have been significant increases in depression and anxiety for college students, and campus counseling offices are overloaded with demand.
 As there is a higher level of substance use disorder among LGBTQ+ people and a higher suicide risk for transgender youth and adults (primarily due to lack of acceptance from the culture), look for a strong campus counseling office that can also offer referrals to community mental health practitioners who are well-versed in LGBTQ+ needs.